feathr-ai/feathr/README.md

 ## What is Feathr?

+Feathr is the feature store that is used in production in LinkedIn for many years and was open sourced in April 2022.
+Read our announcement on [Open Sourcing Feathr](https://engineering.linkedin.com/blog/2022/open-sourcing-feathr---linkedin-s-feature-store-for-productive-m) and [Feathr on Azure](https://azure.microsoft.com/en-us/blog/feathr-linkedin-s-feature-store-is-now-available-on-azure/).

 Feathr lets you:

-- **Define features** based on raw data sources, including time-series data, using simple APIs.
+- **Define features** based on raw data sources (batch and streaming) using pythonic APIs.
-- **Get those features by their names** during model training and model inferencing.
+- **Register and get features by names** during model training and model inferencing.
 - **Share features** across your team and company.

 Feathr automatically computes your feature values and joins them to your training data, using point-in-time-correct semantics to avoid data leakage, and supports materializing and deploying your features for use online in production.

+## Feathr Highlights

+- **Scalable with built-in optimizations.** For example, based on some internal use case, Feathr can process billions of rows and PB scale data with built-in optimizations such as bloom filters and salted joins.
+- **Rich support for point-in-time joins and aggregations:** Feathr has high performant built-in operators designed for Feature Store, including time-based aggregation, sliding window joins, look-up features, all with point-in-time correctness.
+- **Highly customizable user-defined functions (UDFs)** with native PySpark and Spark SQL support to lower the learning curve for data scientists.
+- **Pythonic APIs** to access everything with low learning curve; Integrated with model building so data scientists can be productive from day one.
+- **Rich type system** including support for embeddings for advanced machine learning/deep learning scenarios.
+One of the common use cases is to build embeddings for customer profiles, and those embeddings can be reused across an organization in all the machine learning applications.
+- **Native cloud integration** with simplified and scalable architecture, which is illustrated in the next section.
+- **Feature sharing and reuse made easy:** Feathr has built-in feature registry so that features can be easily shared across different teams and boost team productivity.

+## Documentation

 For more details, read our [documentation](https://linkedin.github.io/feathr/).
-We also have two blog posts talking about [Open Sourcing Feathr](https://engineering.linkedin.com/blog/2022/open-sourcing-feathr---linkedin-s-feature-store-for-productive-m) and [Feathr on Azure](https://azure.microsoft.com/en-us/blog/feathr-linkedin-s-feature-store-is-now-available-on-azure/).

 ## Running Feathr on Azure with 3 Simple Steps